GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_environment_setup.md

 For setting up a project environment, one can use a set-up script and the `link2GI` package.

-It is a good idea to name the setup script somethin like `000_setup.R` and source it into every other script of the same project (i.e. include `source(<path-to-git-repository-folder>/src/000_setup.R)`)
+It is a good idea to name the setup script somethin like `000_setup.R` and source it into every other script of the same project, i.e. include `source(path.expand("~/<path-to-git-repository-folder>/src/000_setup.R"))`.

 ## Loading the libraries
 The first section of the setup script handles the loading of all required libraries.